Tackling Invasive Carp in Tennessee - NewsBreak

 Studies of its effectiveness will be completed by 2023.
 Preliminary data is already showing promise.

 The other means to get these fish out of our waters is the Tennessee Carp Harvest Incentive Program for commercial fishermen.
-It was launched in September of 2018.Knoxville woman facing child neglect charge after child left at store
+It was launched in September of 2018.Air Quality in Middle Tennessee: What you need to know

 “Since the start of that program, commercial fishermen have removed over 15 million pounds of carp from Tennessee and Kentucky waters of Kentucky and Barkley Lakes,” Harty said.